 Because there are so many merchants and transactions on this account, it is much more likely that a hold would be put on your account preventing you from accepting credit cards if there is unusual activity.
 For this reason, shared merchant accounts are typically for small businesses that have lower than $50,000 per year in credit card processing.
 Even though the transaction fees are higher, such as 2.9% and $0.20 per transaction, they generally have low monthly fees.

 These types of processors are called payment facilitators, aggregators, or 3rd party processors.
 Paypal, Square, and Stripe are examples of these.
 Furthermore, when you don’t have your own merchant account, the processors name may appear with your business name on customer credit card statements.
 This can confuse some customers.
 Having another name besides your business name on statements might also not be the type of branding you want.
 This is another reason why shared merchant accounts are typically for small or micro businesses

 Clearly Payments aims to be the best payment processor in Canada with the lowest fees and excellent service.
-It has no cancellation fees and uses Interchange Plus pricing, which is known as the most transparent pricing.
+It has no cancellation fees and uses membership pricing or interchange plus pricing, which is known as the most transparent pricing.
 This pricing is recommended by the Canadian Code of Conduct for merchant services.
 They also were the first in Canada to launch membership pricing where merchants pay a flat monthly fee to get access to wholesale payment processing rates.
 Friendly customer support is available by phone and email.